Fort Clinch State Park

 Welcome to Fort Clinch State Park

 History meets nature at Fort Clinch State Park.
-Whether you’re a history buff, nature lover or a bit of both, enjoy exploring the unique natural and historic resources of this pristine park.
+Whether you’re a history buff, nature lover or a bit of both, enjoy exploring the natural and historic resources of this pristine park.

-A row of cannons staring across the St. Mary’s River into Georgia are silent testimony to the strategic importance of Fort Clinch during the Civil War.
-Visitors can explore the fort’s many rooms, galleries and grounds and experience unparalleled living history programs as they learn about the life of a Union soldier.
-Make plans to visit on the first weekend of every month when a soldier garrison fires cannons and demonstrates other battlefield skills.
+A row of cannons pointing across the St. Mary’s River into Georgia are silent testimony to the strategic importance of Fort Clinch during the Civil War.
+Visitors can explore the fort’s many rooms, galleries and grounds, and learn about the life of a Union soldier through unparalleled living history programs.

 The historic fort is only one aspect of this diverse 1,400-acre park.
 Maritime hammocks with massive arching live oaks provide a striking backdrop for hiking and biking on the park’s many trails.

-The park is known for its gopher tortoises, painted buntings and several other species of wildlife.
+The park is known for its gopher tortoises, painted buntings and other species of wildlife.
 Camping, fishing, shelling and shark-tooth hunting are popular activities.